apartha77/hello-world/index1.md

+# - Partha's first page
+## Trying out this style of pages

+Will improve upon these

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/apartha77/hello-world/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.